Free3D: Consistent Novel View Synthesis without 3D Representation: Introduction

-To summarise, with \method we make the following contributions: (i) We introduce the \emph{ray conditioning normalization} (RCN) layer and show that representing the camera by utilizing a combination of distributed ray conditioning and concentrated pose tokens significantly improves pose accuracy in NVS. (ii) We show that a small \emph{multi-view attention} module can improve multi-view consistency by exchanging information between views at a low cost. (iii) We find that \emph{multi-view noise sharing} between different views further improves consistency. (iv) We demonstrate empirically that \method achieves consistent NVS \emph{without needing a 3D representation} and outperforms the existing state-of-the-art models on both pose accuracy and view consistency.
+To summarise, with \method we make the following contributions: (i) We introduce the \emph{ray conditioning normalization} (RCN) layer and show that representing the camera by utilizing a combination of distributed ray conditioning and concentrated pose tokens significantly improves pose accuracy in NVS\@. (ii) We show that a small \emph{multi-view attention} module is sufficient to improve multi-view consistency by exchanging information between views at a low cost. (iii) We find that \emph{multi-view noise sharing} further improves consistency. (iv) We demonstrate empirically that \method achieves consistent NVS \emph{without needing a 3D representation} and outperforms the existing state-of-the-art models on both pose accuracy and view consistency.